Álex Ramos

-Alejandro "Álex" Ramos Rodríguez (born 11 April 2000) is a Spanish footballer who plays as an attacking midfielder for Polvorín FC.
+Alejandro "Álex" Ramos Rodríguez (born 11 April 2000) is a Spanish footballer who plays as an attacking midfielder for Tercera Federación club La Solana.

 Club career

 Born in Arteixo, A Coruña, Galicia, Ramos began his career with hometown side Atlético Arteixo, and subsequently represented Montañeros CF and RC Celta de Vigo before joining RCD Espanyol's youth setup in 2014.
 He left in 2017 to Real Valladolid, and played for Racing de Ferrol before finishing his formation with CD Lugo.

-In 2019, Ramos signed for Tercera División side CSD Arzúa, and was a regular starter during the most of the campaign.
+In 2019, Ramos signed for Tercera División side CSD Arzúa, and was a regular starter during most of the campaign.
 He moved to SD Fisterra in Tercera División RFEF on 28 August 2020, being a first-choice before returning to Lugo on 9 July 2021 and being assigned to the farm team also in the fifth tier.

 Ramos made his first team debut on 12 November 2022, starting in a 1–0 away loss against Arenas Club de Getxo, for the season's Copa del Rey.
 He made his professional debut eight days later, replacing El Hacen in a 4–0 Segunda División loss at FC Andorra.